- Promote and provide training on cultural competency to improve access to health services for racial ethnic minorities

 - Provide relevant statistical data to assess and identify health status of racial ethnic minorities

-- Increase awareness of major health problems of racial and ethnic minorities and factors that influence health.
+- Increase awareness of health disparities among racial and ethnic minorities and factors that influence health outcomes.

 - Identify needs and expand community-based health promotion and disease prevention outreach efforts